 Retro-fit for the Whole Family

 A couple found their own slice of heaven overlooking Lake Annabessacook, only to find out it needed more work than they could provide.
-Chase and the team take it out of its current 1950's decor and update it with modern touches with some special projects up their sleeves.
+Chase and the team take it out of its current 1950's decor and update it with modern touches.

-After relocating back to Maine, a family of five has been cramped in their small cabin on a peninsula overlooking Great Pond.
-Chase and the team want to expand the footprint of their home, but they must work fast to finish the restoration before winter.
+After relocating back to Maine, a family has been cramped in their small cabin overlooking Great Pond.
+Chase and the team want to expand the footprint of their home by adding a second story and re-imagining the interior layout.

 An Uphill Battle

-Lifelong Mainers bought their Belgrade cabin in 1987 and have maintained it over the years, but the list of needed repairs continues to grow.
+Lifelong Mainers bought their Belgrade cabin in 1987, and the list of needed repairs continues to grow.
 Chase and the team give the camp much-needed life by rebuilding its front wall and replacing the heating system.

 A Home for the Cabin Masters

-Chase and the team jump at the opportunity to buy a friend's 100-year-old farmhouse in Manchester, ME, and transform it into their headquarters.
-They plan to create a showroom, offices and a special space where Ashley can design and create custom pieces.
+Chase and the team jump at the opportunity to buy a friend's 100-year-old farmhouse in Manchester, ME, and turn it into their new headquarters.
+They plan to create offices and a special space where Ashley can create custom pieces.

-A man and his fiance would like to see their rustic camping cabin without plumbing transformed into a place they can entertain, use the bathroom indoors and enjoy multiple seasons.
+A man and his fiance want to see their rustic cabin transformed into a place they can entertain, use the bathroom indoors and enjoy multiple seasons.
 Additionally, they'd like to pay homage to their funeral home business.

 A Dream Come True

-A family of four from Florida is living in their dream home on a scenic Maine lake.
-But from the kitchen to the rafters, it's in need of some serious renovations to withstand the winter months and really work for them.
-Chase and his team are up to the task.
+A family of four is living in their dream home on a scenic Maine lake.
+But Chase and his team will have to do some serious work to prepare the cabin for the winter months and turn it into the homestead this couple needs.

 Cabin Masters to the Rescue